the-technat/dotfiles/README.md

 ### SSH

+#### Mac OS

-For Mac OS: there's an app called [Secretive](https://github.com/maxgoedjen/secretive) that is responsible for holding RSA keys in the Secure Enclave of your Mac.
+There's an app called [Secretive](https://github.com/maxgoedjen/secretive) that is responsible for holding RSA keys in the Secure Enclave of your Mac.

 The tool is already integrated into your ssh-agent/client.
 Just start generating secrets and add them to wherever you want, they will automatically be available in your ssh-agent.
 Note that these secrets won't survive a reinstalltion of MacOS and can't be transfered to another Mac.
 If you want to use git commit signing, symlink the pubkey you want to use to `~/.ssh/ssh_signing.pub` so that git can find it.
 No other manual actions are needed.

+#### Linux

-For linux: the ssh-agent is started by oh-my-zsh and a default ssh-key has been generated.
+The ssh-agent is started by oh-my-zsh and a default ssh-key has been generated.
 Add this key to services you want.

 ### Containers

 I use [colima](https://github.com/abiosoft/colima) to run containers.
 A default instance is automatically configured and started.
 Use templates to start more instances with different configurations.
-Works both on linux and macOS.
+Works both on linux and macOS (as long as qemu works there, e.g for codespaces it doesn't work).

 ### Git